+100% independence of Audit Committee members

+Financial Experts on Audit Committee

-100% attendance at Audit Committee meetings The current members of our Audit Committee are Messrs.
-Norden and Fernandez and Ms. Engelbert.
-Our Board has determined that each of the members of our Audit Committee satisfies the requirements for independence and financial literacy rules applicable to Audit Committee members.
-Our Board also determined that Mr. Norden and Ms. Engelbert are audit committee financial experts.
+Our Board has determined that each member of our Audit Committee satisfies the requirements for independence and financial literacy rules and that each of Mr. Norden and Ms. Engelbert are audit committee financial experts.